-The Luxury Suites are more than adequate, with top-quality queen beds, discreetly-placed plasma TVs, walk-in showers and sheets of Egyptian cotton.
+The Luxury Suites come with with top-quality queen beds, discreetly-placed plasma TVs, walk-in showers and sheets of Egyptian cotton.
 If budget allows and romance dictates, the Master Suites are fantastic.
 We really couldn't fault ours.
 Expect spacious rooms with kingsize beds and white sofas, a couple have Jacuzzi bathtubs and one even has a Juliet balcony overlooking the bay.

 Homely touches prevent it from being clichéd - rattan chairs, striped rugs, small oil paintings, simple brass lamps - and it's this level of detail that really impresses.
 The beds are extremely comfortable, with plumped pillows.
 The minibar is free (apart from alcoholic drinks) and is filled with an array of snacks and soft drinks.
 Tete even sourced her mosquito nets from Bahia; cushions and runners are handstitched.

 Ensuite bathrooms have little wicker baskets full of Granado toiletries and thick towelling dressing gowns.
 The intensive power showers are an invigorating highlight.

 - Mosquito net

 - Safe box

 Breakfast is either served in your room (you can fill out a form selecting what you want the night before) or in the guest lounge, a vibrant room with zesty leather sofas offsetting the exposed stone walls.
 A large round table is set with blue and white china; guests can eat communally or take their plate to a sofa or outside.
 The food was some of the best during our trip - courses of fruit, pastries, tapioca pancakes, muffins, cooked eggs, cakes, juices and great coffee.

 - Restaurants nearby

 - Room service

 - Wander around the cobbled streets of UNESCO-listed Paraty.
 Its colonial architecture, emblematic of the 17th-century gold rush, is wonderful.
 You'll find pretty coloured houses, art galleries, artisan shops and quirky cafes.
 Street music and artists will keep you entertained; linger over a coffee and people-watch